kryjak/JK_PhD_thesis/Readme.md

 ## Usage

-Most of the weight of the thesis options are hidden in the `dmathesis.cls` class file, which is used by calling `\documentclass{dmathesis}` at the top of your thesis file.
+Most of the weight of the thesis options are hidden in the `ip3thesis.cls` class file, which is used by calling `\documentclass{ip3thesis}` at the top of your thesis file.
 The class options are documented below.

 Also provided is a `preamble.tex` which contains some possibly useful packages,